 No victory was achieved for the #Feesmustfall campaign last Friday.
 Let’s be clear about that.
 No fees have

-The 11-minute film lets mostly women students from Rhodes University, articulate for themselves what is going on in this moment
+"Shutting Down the Rainbow Nation" lets mostly women students, mostly from Rhodes University in the Eastern Cape, articulate for themselves what is going on in this moment.

-The fearlessness with which South African students confront their society's contradictions, facing head-on violence reminiscent of a bygone era, is sparking the idea that much more than fees may fall.
+The fearlessness with which South African students confront their society's contradictions, suggests much more than fees may fall.